tmtxt/tmtxt.github.com/_posts/2018-05-01-with-html-canvas-draw-2d-image-on-cylinder-surface.md

 # Overview

-Recently, I has been working on a project which allow users design images on a 2D canvas and then draw that image on a cylinder surface (the mug in this case).
+Long time ago, I worked one a project which required allowed users to select images on a 2D canvas and then draw that image on a cylinder surface (the mug in this case).

 <div class="text-center">